GuruSR/Watchy_GSR/PCF8563/readme.md

 - The library has 1 notable #define TIME_H_DIFF which is used to put the year right from 1970 to 2000.

-**beta:**
+**Usage:**

-- Set a define in Watchy_GSR.h for PCF8563RTC to use it, or don't to use the original (which really what this beta isn't set for).
+- Set a define in Watchy_GSR.h for PCF8563RTC to use it, or don't to use the original DS3232RTC.
-- These files go over top of the current build, these files offer compiling the Watchy_GSR with the PCF8563 RTC as in Watchy_GSR.h, it is set to 1.
+- Place the PCF8563 folder anywhere in the compiler's range of view for finding files to compile.
-- Move Watchy.h and Watchy.cpp from the libraries section, out to it's own Stream, so it isn't in the way of compiling this beta.
+- Move Watchy.h and Watchy.cpp from the libraries section, out to it's own Stream, so it isn't in the way of compiling this version.
+- Report any linking errors to the Compilation Instructions file, so I can track them (also comment on which IDE you used).